Monday, February 07, 2011

 English and Indian Literature

 Ngugi’s experience in Kenya will resonate with many Indians.
 I myself grew up in the Hindi belt, in the central Indian city of Gwalior.
 Though I went to an English medium school run by Carmelite nuns (of St. Teresa of Avila), I only spoke Hindi at home and in my neighborhood until I left home for college.
 In the classroom—except in the Hindi class—I too was required to speak only English.
 Failure to comply meant public embarrassment.
-Though English had little relevance to my everyday life, I recall how parents in our neighborhood—of middleclass professionals in a textile factory—took pride in their children’s English skills, but none ever for Hindi, which is what everyone spoke (‘Hindi’ is a catchall for a range of linguistic dialects, such as Hindustani, Awadhi, Bhojpuri, Garhwali, Haryanvi, etc., as well as Modern Standard Hindi, a recent innovation by the elites of North India, with its own hegemonistic tendencies).
+Though English then had little relevance to my everyday life, I recall how parents in our neighborhood—of middleclass professionals in a textile factory—took pride in their children’s English skills, but none ever for Hindi, which is what everyone spoke (‘Hindi’ is a catchall for a range of linguistic dialects, such as Hindustani, Awadhi, Bhojpuri, Garhwali, Haryanvi, etc., as well as Modern Standard Hindi, a recent innovation by the elites of North India, with its own hegemonistic tendencies).
 English had become a class marker; one used it to distinguish oneself from the riff-raff.
 Even today it is spoken by a small minority and floats atop a host of indigenous mother tongues.